 .Water-gel explosives and explosive emulsions have a higher velocity of detonation (VOD) of 4000m/s which is higher than for another commercial explosive ammonium nitrate (ANFO) [9] with a VOD of 3600m/s.
 Gelignite a combination of nitroglycerine and nitrocellulose in a base of wood pulp with sodium potassium nitrate and dynamite are also other common explosives used in an implosion both of which because of their chemical components are stable to handle.
 PETN [10] or pentaerythritol tetranitrate another military high explosive with a VOD of 3500m/s and insoluble in water is also used primarily in the detonating chord so as to detonate the explosive used to form plastic hinges in the RC.
 Explosive linear cutting charges are used to cut steel structural elements.
 For steel cutting charges they are primarily an RDX [11] or cyclotrimethylene trinitramine military high explosive with a VOD of 8750m/s.
-RDX is placed in a chevron-shaped sheath of a malleable metal such as copper and once detonated against the steel structural element generate cutting pressures more than 21,000MPa via a method called the "Monroe" effect.
+RDX is placed in a chevron shaped sheath of malleable metal such as copper and once detonated against the steel structural element generate cutting pressures more than 21,000MPa via a method called the "Monroe" effect.

-2.4 Explosive Blast Design Formulas for Use in Controlled Implosions advantages and disadvantages with each of the formula chosen.
+2.4 Explosive Blast Design Formulas for use in Controlled Implosions

+Military and civilian formula can be used during an implosion process to form plastic hinges in walls particularly shear walls, columns bridge abutments etc. to assist collapse but there are advantages and disadvantages with each of the formula chosen.
 All have been tested in the field and will produce a plastic hinge by cracking the concrete matrix around the reinforcing bars thus shifting predominately compressive loads onto the steel resulting in steel yielding.